chefspec/chefspec/README.md

 ## Files

 A basic form of assertion is to check that a file is created by a cookbook recipe.
-Note that this won't work for work for files or directories that are not explicitly declared as resources in the recipe.
+Note that this won't work for files or directories that are not explicitly declared as resources in the recipe.
 For example directories created by the installation of a new package are not known to ChefSpec, it is only aware of resources that are defined within your cookbooks.